AxisPhilly/app-template/README.md

 ### Building a project

-To lint, concatenate, and minify JS files, bake-out the EJS templates into HTML, and compile SASS to CSS for production, run:
+`grunt build` compiles your project in production mode.
+It will lint, concatenate, and minify JS files, bake-out the EJS templates into HTML, and compile SASS to CSS.

     $ grunt build

-The only manual step is to make sure any data needed for the app is placed in `www\data`.
+Make sure any data needed for the app is placed in `www\data`.
 Ideally, any data processing scripts should save output here.

 The grunt commands can also be run independently: